History of LibQUAL+

-Today, over 1,000 libraries have participated in LibQUAL+®, collecting over 1,000,000 library user responses.
-LibQUAL+® has been implemented in libraries in over 17 countries and the project supports over 12 language translations.
-LibQUAL+® continues to expand into new environments with implementations in a variety of institution types including college/university, community colleges, health sciences, high school, academic law, academic military, public, hospital, and state libraries.
+Through 2012, over 1,200 libraries have participated in LibQUAL+, collecting over 1.7 million library user responses.
+LibQUAL+ has been implemented in libraries in over 28 countries, and the project supports 21 language translations.
+LibQUAL+ continues to expand into new environments with implementations in a variety of institution types including college/university, community college, health sciences, high school, academic law, academic military, public, hospital, and state libraries.

 The survey year was segmented into two sessions to accommodate participants in the southern hemisphere: Session I (January – May) and Session II (July – December).

 Several new languages were introduced including European French, Dutch, and Swedish.
 The American Universities in Cairo, Egypt and Sharjah, United Arab Emirates participated in the survey bringing in over 900 responses.

 Six new consortia participated in the survey including the Hospital/Medical Library Association (MLA), the American Jesuit Colleges and Universities (AJCU), the CES Library Consortium (CES), the European Business Schools Librarians' Group (EBSLG), the State University Libraries of Florida, and the University of Wisconsin System---a total of 58 institutions.

 Over 300 institutions (70% new registrants) registered for the spring 2003 iteration of the survey, the highest registration in LibQUAL+® history.
 More than 125,000 user responses were collected during the survey.
 Two consortia agreed to participate in LibQUAL+: NY3R, a group of academic and public libraries locate in New York, and the Military Education Coordination Council (MECC).